-All classrooms at Garrett-Evangelical have web connections and media available to aid instruction.
-Limited training in educational technology is also available.
-Students are connected to a variety of training options and library resources through a cooperative agreement with Northwestern University.
-Descriptions of computer requirements for students are available through Garrett-Evangelical's IT help desk, 847.866.
-3928.
+All classrooms at Garrett-Evangelical allow web access and have multimedia available, with limited training in Educational Technology to aid instruction.
+Through an agreement with Northwestern University, a variety of training options and library resources are available to students.
+Hardware requirements for students are available through Garrett-Evangelical's IT Help Desk, 847.866.3928.